Nathaniel Gordon: Slave trading

 In 1848, Gordon's boat, Juliet, was searched by the U.S. Navy for evidence of slave trading.
 After no evidence of slave trading could be found, Gordon was released from their custody.
 However, there were allegations that Gordon had indeed gone to Africa, taken a cargo of slaves, and returned to Brazil, where slavery was still legal at the time.

 In 1851, Gordon, captaining the Camargo, went on another expedition from Brazil to Africa.
 Gordon took on 500 Africans and set sail for Brazil.
-He had to take numerous measures to avoid naval patrol ships.
-Gordon was nevertheless chased by a British man-of-war.
+He had to take numerous measures to avoid naval patrol ships, but was still chased by a British man-of-war.
 After arriving in Brazil and dropping off the Africans, Gordon burned his ship to destroy evidence.
-The Africans were seized and some of Gordon's men were arrested and charged.
-Gordon himself escaped by dressing into women's clothes.
+The Africans were seized and some of his men were arrested and charged.
+Gordon himself escaped by dressing in women's clothes.

 Shortly after the Camargo voyage, Gordon, captaining Ottawa, made a slaving voyage to Cuba, where slavery was also still legal, with a cargo of Africans.
 Only about 25 percent of the Africans survived, with Gordon later claiming that a rival trader had poisoned them.
-After landing in Cuba, Gordon burned his ship afterwards to destroy evidence.
+After landing in Cuba, Gordon again burned his ship afterwards to destroy evidence.

-In late July 1860, Gordon set sail for the west coast of Africa.
-On August 7, 1860, he loaded 897 slaves aboard Erie at Sharks Point, Congo River, West Africa, "of whom only 172 were men and 162 grown women.
-Gordon ... preferred to carry children because they could not rise up to avenge his cruelties."
-According to reports, Gordon was responsible for at least 29 deaths.
-Those who died were thrown overboard.
+In late July 1860, Gordon set sail aboard the Erie for the west coast of Africa.
+On August 7, 1860, he loaded 897 slaves at Sharks Point, Congo River, West Africa, of whom only 172 were grown men and 162 grown women.
+Gordon preferred to carry children because they would not rise up to free themselves.
+The day after loading, Erie sailed from the Congo River, only to be captured by the USS Mohican within hours.
+Commander Sylvanus William Godon had a prize crew take command of Erie and ordered them to first transport the freed slaves to Liberia, and then return to New York.
+Liberia was the American colony established in West Africa by the American Colonization Society for the settlement of free blacks from the United States.
+According to reports, during the 15-day passage to Liberia at least 29 captives died and their bodies were thrown overboard.
+In New York, the ship was to be auctioned off, and Nathaniel Gordon, first mate William Warren, and second mate David Hall would stand trial.

-Erie was captured by the USS Mohican 50 miles from a Cuban port on August 8, 1860.
-The slaves were taken to Liberia, the American colony established in West Africa by the American Colonization Society for the settlement of free blacks from the United States.
-Gordon was extradited to New York to face a federal trial.
+Commander Godon had four other of Gordon's crewmen placed on the USS Marion: Thomas Nelson, Samuel Sleeper, Thomas Savage, and John McCafferty.
+Marion sailed to Portsmouth, New Hampshire, where they were put on trial.
+In November 1860, the four crewmen were convicted of voluntarily serving on a slave ship but acquitted of engaging in the slave trade.
+Each of them was fined $1 and sentenced to about ten months in prison.